TheRakib/todolistnode/README.md

 - Basic html setup in files Header & Footer, along with all necessary files to run bootstrap, google fonts, font awesome icons and css.

 - Add html/ejs to index, edit and error files.
 Index and edit are basically copies on each other, except for the update form available in edit.
-Error is for errormessage when trying to add todo with filling in input, or too short or too long message.
+Error is for errormessage when trying to add todo without filling in input, or too short or too long message.